Introduction to Multi-Armed Bandits: Improved analysis of

-Much research has been done on various extensions of adversarial bandits, with the same notion of regret.
-Let us briefly discuss some of these extensions: \begin{itemize} \item an algorithm that obtains a similar regret bound for adaptive adversaries (against the best-observed arm), and high probability (Algorithm \term{EXP3.P.1} in the original paper \citet{bandits-exp3}).
+Much research has been done on various refined guarantees for adversarial bandits, using the notion of regret defined in this chapter.
+The most immediate ones are as follows: \begin{itemize} \item an algorithm that obtains a similar regret bound for adaptive adversaries (against the best-observed arm), and high probability.
+This is Algorithm \term{EXP3.P.1} in the original paper \citet{bandits-exp3}.

-\item an algorithm with $O(\sqrt{KT})$ regret -- shaving off the $\sqrt{\log K}$ factor and matching the lower bound up to constant factors -- has been achieved in \citet{Bubeck-colt09}.
+\item an algorithm with $O(\sqrt{KT})$ regret, shaving off the $\sqrt{\log K}$ factor and matching the lower bound up to constant factors \citep{Bubeck-colt09}.

-\item While we have only considered a finite number of experts and made no assumptions about what these experts are, similar results can be obtained for infinite classes of experts with some special structure.
-In particular, borrowing the tools from statistical learning theory, it is possible to handle classes of experts with a small VC-dimension.
+\item While we have only considered a finite number of experts, similar results can be obtained for \emph{infinite} classes of experts with some special structure.
+In particular, borrowing the tools from statistical learning theory, it is possible to handle classes of experts with a small VC-dimension. \end{itemize}

-\item \emph{Data-dependent} regret bounds are near-optimal in the worst case, and get better if the realized costs are, in some sense, ``nice". \cite{Hazan-soda09} obtain an improved regret bound when the realized cost of each arm $a$ does not change too much compared to its average $\cost(a)/T$.
-Their regret bound is of the form $\tilde{O}(\sqrt{V})$, where $ V=\sum_{t,a} \left( c_t(a)-\tfrac{\cost(a)}{T} \right)^2 $ is the \emph{total variation} of the costs.
-However, a seemingly simple special case of i.i.d.
-0-1 costs is essentially the worst case for this regret bound.
-Recently, \citet{Haipeng-colt18,Bubeck-alt18,BubeckHaipeng-pathlegth-2019} obtain further data-dependent regret bounds that take advantage of, respectively, small path-lengths $\sum_t |c_t(a)-c_{t-1}(a)|$ and sparse costs.
+\emph{Data-dependent} regret bounds provide improvements if the realized costs are, in some sense, ``nice", even though the extent of this ``niceness" is not revealed to the algorithm.
+Such regret bounds come in many flavors, discussed below.